starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

 **Prepare**

-- Review the accepted Ember public surface after PR #273 is revised or approved.
+- Review the accepted Ember public surface after PR #286 lands.
 - Decide whether Ember belongs beside the other framework guides or behind an experimental caveat.
 - Confirm the read bridge, resource API, service API, and element-resource API